foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 >When choosing your home region, pay special attention to any notices regarding availability of `Arm Ampere A1 Compute` capacity.
 Be very sure to choose a region with availability otherwise you will not be able to create the instance mentioned in this guide and access the Always Free services. {.is-warning}

 <details><summary>What if I can't choose a region that has Arm Ampere A1 availability? ▼</summary>
 	The older `VM.Standard.E2.1.Micro` instances should still be available in all regions.
 That instance type is limited to 1 throttled OCPU, 1GB RAM, and 50mbps external network speeds.
-While lower in resources than the new A1 instances, it is still plenty enough to host Foundry.
+While lower in resources than the new A1 instances, it is still enough to meet the *minimum* requirements to host Foundry.

   You can choose the `VM.Standard.E2.1.Micro` shape in step [C24](#C24) instead of the `VM.Standard.A1.Flex` shape mentioned in the step, and then continue the guide.
 </details>